 Widex Technology Levels

-A librarian’s hearing loss needs will differ from a fireman’s, Widex offers different “technology levels” designed to satisfy the demands of your lifestyle.
-The higher the technology level the more advanced the device.
-For example, the Unique model has the following different technology levels.
-But first a quick word about the technology.
+Just as a librarian’s hearing loss needs will differ from a fireman’s, Widex offers different “technology levels” designed to satisfy the demands of your lifestyle.
+The higher the technology level, the more advanced the device.

 Assistive Listening Devices

-Listening to the television poses issues that differ from listening to a phone call.
-In addition to the line of technologically advance hearing aids, Widex has developed a number of devices to aid those in different listening environments.
+Listening to the TV poses different issues than listening to a phone call.
+So in addition to its line of technologically advanced hearing aids, Widex has developed a number of devices to help people in different listening environments.

 - RC-DEX is a remote control device that allows you to manage the many features of your hearing aid.

-- TV-DEX is also a remote control device that connects the TV to your hearing aid.
+- TV-DEX is also a remote control device, and it connects the TV to your hearing aid.

-- SCOLA models use a FM transmitter and receiver setup.
+- SCOLA models use an FM transmitter and receiver setup.
 This product is great for students in a classroom setting and professionals at conferences or seminars.
-The receiver is located near the teacher or speaker and sends a clear sounding signal via a FM frequency to the person’s hearing aid adding enhanced clarity for the listener.
+The receiver is located near the teacher or speaker and sends a clear sounding signal via an FM frequency to the person’s hearing aid, providing enhanced clarity for the listener.